Bastian/bStats/README.md

 ### Backups

-Redis data is backed up to AWS S3.
+Redis and Postgres data is backed up to AWS S3.
 AWS credentials have to be provided in a `AWS.env` file in the `prod` directory.
 Afterwards, cronjobs can be set up with the `add-backup-cronjobs.sh` script in the `prod` directory.

 A lifecycle configuration for S3 is given in the `prod/s3-lifecycle-config.json` file.